fenago/katacoda-scenarios/apache-spark/apache-spark-scala-loops/steps/5/text.md

 Functions
 Collections

 So, to overcome this we can substitute the variables within a string using an s prefix in the print statement before the double quotes as shown below.
-Each variable has a $ prefix.
+Each variable has a `prefix.

 scala> println(s“Printing to console using variable substitution: $name $num $longNum $decimal $decimalf $letter $lieDetector”)